adriaferrer/Vimet/README.md

 **Database structure**
 ![Alter text](https://github.com/adriaferrer/Vimet/blob/master/DBstructure.png)

-The customers table is not uploaded as it was not provided by Vimet to comply with GDPR as the data contains personal information of the customers.
-However it is included in the schema as it can be implemented in next steps.
+The customers table was not provided by Vimet to comply with GDPR as the data contains personal information of the customers.
+However some information directly linked to the clients has been included in the schema and with the implementation of the rest of the client information, it can be used in the future.
 The DataBase is hosted by Google Cloud.

 #### Database description